-Authorized School Personnel: (a) School administrators, teachers, counselors and other professionals, including school security personnel and evaluation teams, who are employed by the school committee or who are providing services to the student under an agreement between the school committee and a service provider, and who are working directly with the student in an administrative, teaching counseling, and/or diagnostic capacity.
+Authorized School Personnel: (a) School administrators, teachers, counselors and other professionals, including school security personnel and evaluation teams, who are employed by the SVRVTSD and/or SVTHS or who are providing services to the student under an agreement between the school committee and a service provider, and who are working directly with the student in an administrative, teaching counseling, and/or diagnostic capacity.
 Any such personnel who are not employed directly by the school committee shall have access only to the student record information that is required for them to perform their duties; (b) Administrative office staff and clerical personnel, including operators of data processing equipment or equipment that produces microfilm/microfiche, who are either employed by the school committee or are employed under a school committee service contract, and whose duties require them to have access to student records for purposes of processing information for the student record.
-Such personnel shall have access only to the student record information that is required information that is required for them to for the student record.
-Such personnel shall have access only to the student record information that is required for them to for the student record.
+Such personnel shall have access only to the student record information that is required for them to perform their duties.